alleyinteractive/wp-bulk-task/README.md

 `alleyinteractive/composer-wordpress-autoloader` and live in the `src` directory, following standard WordPress naming conventions for classes.

-## Third-Party Dependencies

-Dependencies are managed by Composer, and include:

-- `alleyinteractive/composer-wordpress-autoloader`: Used for autoloading classes
-  that follow the standard WordPress conventions for filenames.
-- `alleyinteractive/alley-coding-standards`: Used for running phpcs linting.

 ## Related Efforts

 - [WP_CLI](https://github.com/wp-cli/wp-cli)

 ## Maintainers